Teiyem/hover-iot-win/README.md

 Hover Windows is built on the .NET 6.0 framework and targets Windows 10 version 22621.0.
 The target framework moniker (TFM) for Hover Windows is net6.0-windows10.0.22621.0 And the supported Windows 10 version starts from 10.0.19041.0

 ## Authors
-Hover was developed by Thabang Mmakgatla.
+Hover Windows was developed by Thabang Mmakgatla.

 ## License
-This project is licensed under the MIT license.
+Hover Windows is licensed under the MIT license.
 See the LICENSE file for details.